samrum/homebridge-onstar/README.md

 - Toggling switches off is possible using Siri/Shortcuts/Scenes
 - When secret keys are rotated by MyChevrolet/OnStar, the plugin may stop working until the keys are updated.
 - homebridge-onstar-dev will return success once requests are considered _In Progress_.
 As such, OnStar request failures after the initial request are made won't be handled.
+- 403 Forbidden Errors may occur, this happens with issues on processing with the API on OnStar's end, try the plugin again later.

 # Credits